dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T1293: Rehabilitation decisions should be case-specific.
+### T1293: Decisions regarding rehabilitation should consider crime severity and willingness to change.

 |Support|
 |---|